"""Auto-generated stub file"""

 :doc:`nisa.tensor_copy <nki.isa.tensor_copy>` instead for better performance.

-:param src: the source of copy.
+:param src: the source tensor to copy data from

 - ``oob_mode.error``: (Default) Raises an error when encountering out-of-bounds indices.